suuuehgi/letterix/README.md

 # Don't print a backaddress within the address window.
 # !
 NOBACKADDRESS

-# Use a wide reference line.
+# Move the references into a block on the right.
 # !
 REFERENCESRIGHT

 # Use a wide reference line.